minvws/nl-covid19-coronacheck-website/_questions/en/1-5-hoe-wordt-een-coronabewijs-gecontroleerd.md

 ---
 Before you enter a location or activity in the Netherlands, an inspector uses the [CoronaCheck Scanner](/en/scanner) to check the validity of your certificate.
 They do so by scanning the QR code at the entrance.

-The travel organisation / tour operator will check the coronavirus pass at the border.
+The travel organisation, tour operator or country you're visiting will check the coronavirus pass at the border.